heroku/buildpack-stdlib/README.md

 - `munique`, which logs a unique measurement build step.
 - `mcount-exit`, which logs an exit event and exits 1.

+*Please see the contents of [stdlib.sh](https://github.com/heroku/buildpack-stdlib/blob/master/stdlib.sh) for more usage details (including required environment variables).
 ✨🍰✨